 - Carpet cleaner (there will be accidents)

 - An entertaining teething toy (the Puppy Kong is the most recommended toy)

-- A comforting item (a soft toy that mimics a heartbeat or a t-shirt that has been rubbed on the puppy’s mother or siblings – just be sure this doesn’t get ripped and ingested)
+- A comforting item (A soft toy that mimics a heartbeat or a t-shirt from the puppy’s mother or its siblings.
+Be sure it doesn’t get ripped or ingested.)

 - A bag of puppy food

-- Pet insurance to be prepared for major medical bills
+- Pet insurance helps you prepare for major medical bills

-When you talk to the current owner about your puppy make sure to ask why they are feeding a certain food.
-Often times puppies are fed a certain brand of puppy chow due to special offers shelters receive on that brand, sometimes breeders have great results with a certain brand of puppy chow and use it for that reason and sometimes the particular puppy you may be looking at might have a food allergy and be on a special needs puppy chow diet.
-Whatever the reason your puppy is feeding on a certain food brand it is important for you to know before you switch your puppy to a new food.
-If you are considering switching your new puppy to a different brand of food do so gradually as stated above.
+When you talk to the current owner, make sure to ask why they are feeding a certain food.
+Often, shelters feed puppies a certain brand because they receive a reduced price.
+Sometimes breeders claim great results with a certain brand, so they use it across the board.
+It is also possible that your puppy has food allergies or other dietary considerations.
+Whatever the reason your puppy is feeding on a certain food brand, it’s important for you to know before you switch to a new food.

 Finding Good Quality Puppy Food